oxsecurity/megalinter/docs/index.md

   - Reports stored as artefacts on GitHub Action run
     - General log
     - One report file by linter

+- **Enhanced performances**
+  - **Optimized file listing management**: Collect all linters, then collect all files matching extensions associated with linters, then for each linter set the list of files after applying additional filters (include regex, exclude regex, linter custom filters)
+  - Have a centralized exclude list (node_modules,.rbenv, etc...) to **ignore all unwanted folders from the beginning**

 ### Simplify architecture and evolutive maintenance